tcarland/kvm-qemu-ansible/README.md

 $ kvmsh --pool secondary --bootsize 80 --console create centos7-80
 ```

-Once installed, we can add some additional base requirements that we need
+Once installed, we can add some additional requirements that are needed
 across our environment.
 Most importantly, creating any role or user account(s)
 with the correct SSH key(s) and configuring the resolvers to point to our
 internal DNS Server configured on the Management Node.
 This list provides
 these and some other items worth configuring into the base image:

  - set the resolvers to dnsmasq server
  - configure ssh keys
  - visudo, set NOPASSWD for the wheel or sudo group